maherme/beaglebone-black-examples/custom_drivers/pcd_platform_drv_dt/README.md

 ## Test

-For testing I will use these versions:
+For testing I used these versions:

 | Software               | Version        |
 |:----------------------:|:--------------:|